Peptide Half-Life Tracking

 Why does the same schedule look different for different compounds?

-A longer half-life generally creates more overlap between logs, while a shorter half-life generally creates sharper rises and falls.
+A longer half-life generally creates more overlap between logs, while a shorter half-life creates sharper rises and falls.
 That visual difference comes from the decay formula.